French Twist Bun: How to Do It Right for Your Hair Type and Length

 • Braided accent — Create one or two thin braids at the front hairline before gathering.
 Twist them into the roll for visible texture in the final style.
 Works beautifully with accessories.

 • Accessorized — A single decorative French pin through the center of the roll replaces 80% of your bobby pins and adds instant visual polish.
-Claw clips placed at the base also work for a modern claw clip bun crossover look.

 Frequently Asked Questions